sveltejs/eslint-plugin-svelte3/README.md

 ### `svelte3/named-blocks`

 When an [ESLint processor](https://eslint.org/docs/user-guide/configuring#specifying-processor) processes a file, it is able to output named code blocks, which can each have their own linting configuration.
-When this setting is enabled, the code extracted from `<script context='module>` tag, the `<script>` tag, and the template are respectively given the block names `module.js`, `instance.js`, and `template.js`.
+When this setting is enabled, the code extracted from `<script context='module'>` tag, the `<script>` tag, and the template are respectively given the block names `module.js`, `instance.js`, and `template.js`.

 This means that to override linting rules in Svelte components, you'd instead have to target `**/*.svelte/*.js`.
 But it also means that you can define an override targeting `**/*.svelte/*_template.js` for example, and that configuration will only apply to linting done on the templates in Svelte components.